MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

+### 2025-09-22
+Recently I started watching and planning my finances.
+I divided my monthly income (from my parents) into envelopes.
+This idea was actually copied from Tú Nhi.

+I realized that digital money makes it very hard to track and control spending, because expenses happen too easily!
+Everything is so fast that we don’t have time to pause, take a look, or make a quick consideration.
+So I withdrew all the money and put it into physical envelopes.

+I once tried the 6 Jars Financial Management technique many times back in high school, but it never last long.
+The core problem (I guess) was that those things weren’t my real concerns.
+I didn’t feel why I should set money aside, invest, or buy less!
+I had to sacrifice everything I wanted for things I didn’t even understand what to do with (like investment!).
+So the system failed very quickly.

+Now the system feels different — and I can say it’s very personalized.
+For example, I have savings for medical services (like my problematic teeth or the recent abscess surgery).
+And since I already finished my thesis defense, I know money will soon become a bigger concern.
+I set aside 500k each month for savings.

+I also want to travel all the time, but money always holds me back.
+Putting 500k aside each month feels doable, and a small accumulation seems enough for a long trip!
+Besides, I grouped cafes, shopping, cinema, and books into one envelope, because while I do want to enjoy them sometimes, they’re not necessities — and I shouldn’t satisfy myself with all of them at once.
+Some can be sacrificed for others that are more important at the moment.

+So here’s the breakdown:

+- 2100k for room rent, electricity, and water usage.
+This also includes extra rent-related fees like washing machine usage, drinking water filter, parking, and trash service.

+- 1100k for standard food.
+If my parents send food from home, this money will be returned to them.

+- 250k for cafes with friends, shopping (clothes, books, etc.).

+- 150k for household purchases (from monthly needs like dish soap, trash bags, detergent to new setups like a shoe shelf or bookshelf).

+- 50k for skincare products.

+- 200k for basic transportation (fuel for motorbike, bus; Be bike is allowed but should be used carefully because 200k won’t last long with it).

+- 150k for gifts (birthdays, graduations, etc.).

+- 50k for backup (can be transferred to other envelopes if necessary; if not used, it goes into savings).

+- 500k for savings (medical services and other immediate needs).

+- 500k for travel/tours (to cover everything related: bus tickets, motorbike fuel, hotels, food, and activities during trips).

+That’s all!
+I can share that this new system feels really motivating for me, and I’ve truly enjoyed it so far.
+I’m looking forward to seeing how it turns out!

 ### 2025-09-21
 This afternoon I went for a 3-hour walk (from 3:30 PM to 6:30 PM)!
 It was scary to walk alone in Làng Đại Học at night.
 My legs burnt out, and sometimes I thought I couldn’t continue anymore.
 When I finally got home, my legs were trembling and sore.